matthias-reis/aithir.de/_content/storylines/asimov.md

 They rolled and flew to a nice place in the big garden and sat down in the middle of a field of sunflowers.
 Then Asimov started to explain.

+---

+"Ok, Peter," he said, "Let me start with my story.
+It was many, many years ago, long before you were born, when I had a fantastic idea, at least at that time, I thought it was fantastic.
+I used my left arm on the castle, mu activation interface, you remember?"

+Peter nodded and Asimov continued to talk.
+"So the castle became a robot.
+It could even move around.
+It still can, but I assume, it's too lazy, I mean it's made of stone so it must be a lot of work.
+And I think it likes its place.
+Anyway.
+It was very promising, because it helped me with every task from then on.
+At that point, I was still living in the castle and I could say bring me to my bedroom and a second later I was there.
+It was great."

+"Ahh", said Peter, "It was like an elevator."

+"Yes.
+And it was so much more.
+It cleaned itself for example.
+All the dirt and dust was a problem of the past.
+And id took over many more things.

+So I thought, why not do the same with the fortress.
+And so I did the same with that grumpy old pile of stone.
+Sorry, that was just a joke."

+"I understood it", said Peter and smiled.
+He was aware that something went wrong with the fortress and now he was curious to hear what.

+"Good, very good Peter, because it really was not the fortress' fault.

+Well, at that time everything was still fine.
+Also in the fortress, everything was automated immediately.
+That was very helpful for all the robots around here, who lived in there.

+I thought it was so nice that i wanted to go one step further.
+I wanted the castle to live.
+So I gave it consciousness.
+So I used my right arm on it, the animation interface.
+And it worked.
+The castle was alive.
+It could think and feel.
+It was a great success.
+I could talk to it.
+We had manny great discussions."

+"Wait a minute", interrupted Peter.
+"You mean you lived inside a living being?
+And how did you talk to it?
+Were you just in a room and talked to the walls?"

+"Yes.
+Exactly.
+So you can imagine that it also was a bit awkward.
+I didn't think of it before.
+I had no private moment any more.
+So I finally moved out and built my little hut over there."